ballena-io/ballena-protocol/docs/token/BALLEv2.md

 ## Governance

-On contract creation, the creator address is asigned as governance address for the token.
+On contract creation, the creator address is established as governance address for the token.
 It will be assigned to the Gnosis Safe after deployment.
 The governance address can authorize and revoke minters.

 ## Minters